ICAERUS-EU/icaerus-repo-template/README.md

 ```
 ### ICAERUS organization
-You can decide later or immediately to publish it under the ICAERUS organization. **If your are not a member yet of this organization, please send an e-mail to [jurrian.doornbos@wur.nl](mailto:jurrian.doornbos@wur.nl?subject=ICAERUS-Github-access) with your GitHub account information: email/username.**
+You can decide later or immediately to publish it under the ICAERUS organization (if you are already a member). **If your are not a member yet of this organization, please send an e-mail to [jurrian.doornbos@wur.nl](mailto:jurrian.doornbos@wur.nl?subject=ICAERUS-Github-access) with your GitHub account information: email/username.**

+You can change it to the ICAERUS organization also [later down the line](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository) if you are not immediatly ready yet.
+Make sure to change all the URLs in the headers, image, etc. to reflect this transfer: `https://github.com/jurriandoornbos/uavgeo` -> **`https://github.com/icaerus-eu/uavgeo`**

 ## Repo requirements
+### License
 Choose a license and LICENSE file.
 Preferably something open-source like GPL-v3.
+### Folder structure
 From there on in, you can decide on folder structure which makes the most sense for the project.
 For some ideas of folder structures you can do [some research](https://mitcommlab.mit.edu/broad/commkit/file-structure/), or use what is already logical to you/your organization.
 ```
+Ideas:
 - .github/                   # GitHub-specific files and templates
   - workflows/               # Workflow configuration files (e.g., CI/CD)
 - docs/                      # Documentation files (e.g., user guides)